mixxxdj/mixxx/source/chapters/user_interface.rst

 ^^^^^^^^^^^^^^^^

 To delete a hotcue, right-click on the numbered button.
-The marker in the waveform will de deleted as well.
+The marker in the waveform will be deleted as well.

 .. note:: Mixxx supports up to 36 hotcues per deck, 4 of them are visible in the
           user interface.
 You can customize your